milesj/boost/docs/args.md

   params are the arguments that are passed to the function.

 Like [options](#options), params can be configured, but unlike options, the settings are not required.
 When a setting is not defined, a param is treated as a string.
-Params support all the same settings and types as options, with the addition of:
+Params support similar settings as options, with the addition of:

+- `default`, `deprecated`, `description`, `hidden`, `type`, `validate` - Same setting as options.
 - `label` (`string`) - Informational label to display in interface output. _(Required)_
 - `required` (`boolean`) - Whether the param is required or not.
 If required and not passed, the parser will throw an error.
 Defaults to `false`.